kwantton/Tietokannat_ja_web_ohjelmointi-dinerappthing/README.md

 - comments:      id      user_id             restaurant_id       comment             visible         created_at
 - restaurant_categories: id  restaurant_id   category            category_visible

-## WIP: premature manual (planning)
-### AFTER GIT CLONING, IF YOU WANT TO LOOK AT THIS LOCALLY INSTEAD OF JUST TESTING AT https://dinerappthing.fly.dev/:
+## AFTER GIT CLONING, do these if you want to test this locally instead of at https://dinerappthing.fly.dev/:
-- run 'pip install requirement.txt' to install all the dependencies
+- run 'pip install requirements.txt' to install all the dependencies
 - row 12 and 13 (could change!) of 'app.py': # app.config['SQLALCHEMY_DATABASE_URI'] = getenv('DATABASE_URL') # NB!
 FOR LOCAL BUILD!, see material (https://hy-tsoha.github.io/materiaali/osa-3/); un-comment this one, and comment out the next one, if you want to run this locally with 'run flask'!
 - schema.sql has the list of PostgreSQL commands to be run to CREATE the necessary tables for the app:
     * 'psql < schema.sql' to execute the commands.
 In my case, I have to copy the schema.sql to my root/var/lib/postgresql, then 'su - \[userhere\]' -> input password for that user -> 'psql < schema.sql', every time, ((( see next line )))